George Vane-Tempest, 5th Marquess of Londonderry: Family

 Lord Londonderry died in November 1884, aged 63.
 He was succeeded by his eldest son, Charles.

-The Dowager Marchioness of Londonderry, as she became upon her husband's death, remained in residence at Plas Machynlleth, where she entertained Princess Alexandra, Princess of Wales, in 1897.
-The Dowager Lady Londonderry died in September 1906.
+The Dowager Marchioness of Londonderry, as she became upon her husband's death, remained in residence at Plas Machynlleth, where she entertained Alexandra, Princess of Wales, in 1897.
+The Dowager Marchioness died in September 1906.

-The 6th Marquess left Machynlleth on succeeding to the marquessate, but Lord Herbert Vane-Tempest remained resident at the Plas.
+The 6th Marquess left Machynlleth on succeeding to the marquessate, but Lord Herbert remained resident at the Plas.
 He also served as Chairman of the Cambrian Railways, until he was killed in the Abermule train collision.
-The family gave the Plas to the townspeople after the Second World War.
+In August 1945, the 7th Marquess of Londonderry gave the vacant Plas and grounds to the townspeople.

-Lady Frances Anne Emily Vane (1822–1899), sister of the 5th Marquess, married The 7th Duke of Marlborough.
+Lady Frances Vane (1822–1899), sister of the 5th Marquess, married The 7th Duke of Marlborough.
 She was the mother of Lord Randolph Churchill and grandmother of Winston Churchill.
-On Lord Herbert's death without issue, a trust set up by his grandmother Frances Anne passed to Winston Churchill, who was his first cousin once removed.
+On Lord Herbert's death without issue, a trust set up by his grandmother Frances passed to Winston Churchill, who was his first cousin once removed.
 This enabled Churchill to purchase Chartwell.